timiadejumo/phase_2_project/README.md

 The King County Home sales dataset we worked with required cleaning in its raw state.
 It had 21 columns, and the 3 datatypes: integer, strings and floats.
 Some of the columns were also categorical in nature.
 Datatype conversion: To better work with some of the columns, we had to cast them to other datatypes, for instance: 'sqft-basement' from string to float, 'date' column from string to datetime format, etc.
 Missing Values: We had to deal with null values in our dataset.
-The only column with null values was the 'waterfront' column.
-Due to the relatively small number of null values we were able to make safe assumptions about filling in the missing information.
+Three columns had null values.
+Due to the relatively small number of null values we were able to apply modal imputation where needed to fill in the missing information.
-Categorical data: Next we looked to get some of our data into numerical categories using OneHotEncoding to work better (or at all) with our model.
+Categorical data: Next we looked to get some of our data into numerical categories using OneHotEncoding and Ordinalencoding to work better (or at all) with our model.
 Outliers: There was only a solitary case of outliers probably due to clerical errors.
 Scaling: Before fitting the training data, we scaled the train and test data using the StandardScaler.